Lower Bounds for Symmetric Circuits for the Determinant: Concluding Discussion

 For example, both the permanent and the determinant are polynomials in a \emph{matrix} of variables $X = \{ x_{ij} \mid 1 \leq i,j \leq n\}$.
 Let $G$ be the group $\sym_n$ acting on $X$ by the action whereby $\pi \in G$ takes $x_{ij}$ to $x_{\pi(i)\pi(j)}$.
 We call this the \emph{square symmetric} action.
 It corresponds to arbitrary permutations applied simultaneously to the rows and columns of the matrix.
 We show in~\cite{DawarW20} that there are polynomial-size $G$-symmetric circuits computing the determinant, but any family of $G$-symmetric circuits for computing the permanent has exponential size.
 Both results are established for any field of characteristic zero.

 The choice of the group action $G$ in these results is natural, but certainly not the only possibility.
 The lower bound immediately applies to any larger group of symmetries of the polynomial as well.
-Consider, for instance the action of the group $\sym_n \times \sym_n$ on $X$ where by $(\pi,\sigma)$ takes $x_{ij}$ to $x_{\pi(i)\sigma(j)}$.
+Consider, for instance the action of the group $\sym_n \times \sym_n$ on $X$ whereby $(\pi,\sigma)$ takes $x_{ij}$ to $x_{\pi(i)\sigma(j)}$.
 We call this the \emph{matrix symmetric} action.
 It corresponds to independent permutations applied to the rows and columns.
 The permanent is invariant under this action and the exponential lower bound for square-symmetric circuits for the permanent applies \emph{a fortiori} to matrix-symmetric circuits as well.
 As it happens, in this case we can strengthen the lower bound, if not in terms of size at least in terms of the range of application.
 That is, the exponential lower bound has been shown not only for circuits computing the permanent in fields of characteristic zero, but over all fields of characteristic other than two.
 This exponential lower bound matches known upper bounds as the smallest circuits for computing permanents, those based on Ryser's formula, are in fact $\sym_n \times \sym_n$-symmetric.

-In the case of the determinant, it was left open whether the polynomial upper bound obtained for $\sym_n$-symmetric circuits could be improved by requiring larger groups of symmetries on the circuits.
-The most efficient algorithms for computing the determinant (based on Gaussian elimination) are not $\sym_n$-symmetric and the polynomial upper bound is obtained by an application of Le Verrier's method.
+In the case of the determinant, it was left open whether the polynomial upper bound obtained for square symmetric circuits could be improved by requiring larger groups of symmetries on the circuits.
+The most efficient algorithms for computing the determinant (based on Gaussian elimination) are not square symmetric and the polynomial upper bound is obtained by an application of Le Verrier's method~\cite{DawarW20}.
 It is a natural question to ask how much more stringent a symmetry requirement we can impose and still find efficient algorithms.
-The determinant is not matrix-symmetric like the permanent is, but it is invariant under the action of the group $D_n$, the subgroup of $\sym_n \times \sym_n$ of index $2$ consisting of pairs $(\sigma,\pi)$ of permutations with $\sgn{\sigma} = \sgn{\pi}$.
-We prove in the present paper that any family of $D_n$-symmetric circuits computing the determinant must have exponential size.
+The determinant is not matrix-symmetric like the permanent is.
+Let us write $\mathbf{D}_n$ for the group of permutations of $X = \{ x_{ij} \mid 1 \leq i,j \leq n\}$ which fix the determinant.
+This can be seen to be $D_n \ltimes T$ where $D_n$ is the subgroup of $\sym_n \times \sym_n$ of index $2$ consisting of pairs $(\sigma,\pi)$ of permutations with $\sgn{\sigma} = \sgn{\pi}$ and $T \cong \mathbb{Z}_2$ represents the transposition of rows and columns.
+We prove in the present paper that any family of $\mathbf{D}_n$-symmetric circuits computing the determinant must have exponential size.
 Indeed, our lower bound is proved even for the subgroup of $D_n$ given by $\alt_n\times \alt_n$.